Vision-guided robot systems: Overview

-A vision system comprises a camera and microprocessor or computer, with associated software.
+A machine vision system comprises a camera and microprocessor or computer, with associated software.
 This is a broad definition that can be used to cover many different types of systems which aim to solve a large variety of tasks.
-Vision systems can be implemented in virtually any industry for any purpose.
-It can be used for quality control to check dimensions, angles, colour, surface structure, or for the recognition of an object as used in VGR systems.
+For example, vision systems can be used for quality control to check dimensions, angles, colour, surface structure, or for the recognition of an object as used in VGR systems.

 A camera can be anything from a standard compact camera system with an integrated vision processor to more complex laser sensors and high-resolution and high-speed cameras.
 Combinations of several cameras to build up 3D images of an object are also available.